civicmapper/culvert-toolkit/README.md

-# Culvert Toolkit
+# Culvert Analysis Toolkit

 *NOTE: this repository is work-in-progress*

-The Culvert Toolkit is an Inlet + Culvert Peak-Flow and Capacity Calculator that runs in ArcGIS Pro and uses a TR-55 Model and parameters derived from geospatial data.
+The Culvert Analysis Toolkit is an Inlet + Culvert Peak-Flow and Capacity Calculator that runs in ArcGIS Pro and uses a TR-55 Model and parameters derived from geospatial data.

 This software encompasses work originally developed by the Cornell Soil & Water Lab (on GitHub @ [github.com/SoilWaterLab](https://github.com/SoilWaterLab))